File Name Conventions for Regular People

 Principled stand on the minus sign

-The current generation of highly-skilled web developers often use the - character in filenames and some very-experienced Search Engine Optimization (SEO) consultants even pronounce that using dashes (-) instead of underscores (_) in file names leads to better placement on the search engine results page (SERP) leading to more visitors to websites that use them.
+The current generation of highly-skilled web developers often use the minus sign (- character) in filenames and some very-experienced Search Engine Optimization (SEO) consultants even pronounce that using dashes (-) instead of underscores (_) in file names leads to better placement on the search engine results page (SERP) leading to more visitors to websites that use them.
 We will never condone this practice.

 Other applications of these conventions